OCA/server-auth/password_security/README.rst

 It contains features such as

 -  Password expiration days
 -  Password length requirement
 -  Password minimum number of lowercase letters
 -  Password minimum number of uppercase letters
 -  Password minimum number of numbers
 -  Password minimum number of special characters

+Individual users can also be exempted from these policies through two security groups (see Usage).

 **Table of contents**